RadPad

 RadPad was a photo-based mobile application for home and apartment renters.
-Radpad's assets were acquired by the owners of LandlordStation on December 31, 2016.
+RadPad's assets were acquired by the owners of LandlordStation on December 31, 2016.
 As of October 2016, renters could no longer pay rent through the app.
 Pay With RadPad, however, was relaunched under new ownership in March 2017.
 In March 2014, RadPad was the largest rental service in Los Angeles, and the second-largest rental market in the country.
-RadPad also offers additional real estate products such as renters insurance, credit reporting, and lease signing.
+RadPad also offered additional real estate products such as renters insurance, credit reporting, and lease signing.
+Operations ceased in 2021.

 History

 Jonathan Eppers, Tyler Galpin and Tim Watson founded RadPad in 2012 after attempting to find an apartment in Los Angeles proved to be a terrible experience.
 Development began in July 2012 in Venice, California, and was released to friends on Facebook in October.
 In January 2013, RadPad had reached over 10,000 downloads and was invited to join the startup accelerator Amplify.LA.

 In mid-2013, RadPad had raised over $800,000 in seed funding led by Deep Fork Capital, one of the first investors in Trulia.
 RadPad announced in March 2014 that it had raised an additional $1 million in capital.
 RadPad closed its seed funding in August 2014 with an additional $2 million investment round.
-RadPad has raised approximately $4 million in seed funding to date with the investor team including Michael Huffington, Mike Jones, Justin Fishner-Wolfson, Brian Lee, Tom McInerney, Nasir "Nas" Jones, Happy Walters (Co-President of Relativity Media), Deep Fork Capital, Post Investments, SG Acquisitions, Social Leverage, Siemer Ventures, and Queensbridge Venture Partners.
+RadPad had raised approximately $4 million in seed funding with the investor team including Michael Huffington, Mike Jones, Justin Fishner-Wolfson, Brian Lee, Tom McInerney, Nasir "Nas" Jones, Happy Walters (Co-President of Relativity Media), Deep Fork Capital, Post Investments, SG Acquisitions, Social Leverage, Siemer Ventures, and Queensbridge Venture Partners.

 It was also announced in August 2014 that RadPad had declined multiple acquisition offers.

 In April 2015, RadPad raised an additional $9M in Series A Funding.

 In December 2016, Radpad's assets were acquired by the ownership of LandlordStation.
-RadPad and LandlordStation now operate under the umbrella of Priority Real Estate Technology.
+RadPad and LandlordStation operated under the umbrella of Priority Real Estate Technology.